-To reset the Pro20 settings to factory default, press the down arrow key until the Reset - U box is highlighted, then press enter.
-The instrument will ask you to confirm the reset.
+To reset the Pro20/Pro20i settings back to factory default, press the down arrow key while in the System Setup menu until the Reset - \circlearrowleft box is highlighted, then press enter.
+The instrument will prompt you to confirm the reset.
 Highlight Yes and press enter to continue with the reset or highlight No and press enter to cancel the reset.
-A Factory Reset will not affect data saved in the unit's memory.
+A Factory Reset will not affect data saved in the instrument's memory.

-The following will be set in the Pro20 after performing a factory reset:
+The following will be set in the Pro20/Pro20i after performing a reset: